cvelas31/data_engineer_resources/Cloud_Data_Warehouses/README.md

 manifest;
 ```

-### Redshift ETL Automatic COmpression Optimization
+### Redshift ETL Automatic Compression Optimization
-- The optimal compression strategy for each column type is different
+- The optimal compression strategy for each column type is different, this is done in  the schema
 - redshift gives the user control over the compression of each column
 - The COPY command makes automatic best-effort compression decisons for each column